jimmyrocks/EsriRest-leaflet/README.md

 See ./examples/wildfires.html to see usage

 ### See Also
-- There is a similar project on github that provides ESRI tiled services as well as Bing, and GeoJSON WFS.
+- There is a similar project on github that provides ESRI tiled services as well as Bing and GeoJSON WFS.
 The project can be found at this link [https://github.com/azgs/azgs-leaflet](https://github.com/azgs/azgs-leaflet)